achinthagunasekara/AWS_S3_File_Synchronizer/README.md

 * jna-platform-4.1.0.jar
 * joda-time-2.8.jar

 These are the versions I've used when writing this application, but there may be later versions available.
-It's recommended to use the latest libraries.
+It's recommended to use the latest libraries, but changes to the code base may be required depending on the library changes.

 How to Use
 ----------